 The third White Pencil was awarded to Belong Here, a project created in response to a brief set by Google Fonts and HMCT.
 The graphically-led campaign by Will Engebretson and Flavio Arnizant de Zorzi from Miami Ad School New York used typography to promote peace, dignity and universal rights worldwide.
 It did this by using Google's Noto typeface as its inspiration to show how a technological achievement can translate into a humanitarian endeavour.

 The final White Pencil went to Matthew La Croix from the School of Communication Arts, London, for his response to the Penguin brief.
-His project identified an opportunity for Penguin to create safe spaces for the LGBTQ+ community in the metaverse, so he created reading rooms dedicated to queer literature and classic books.
+His project identified an opportunity for Penguin to create safe spaces for the LGBT+ community in the metaverse, so he created reading rooms dedicated to queer literature and classic books.
 By doing so, he aims to connect new audiences to amazing books for the first time and give them the chance to interact with each other.

 Rebecca Wright, president of D&AD, commented: "D&AD is committed to nurturing the next generation of creative minds by bridging the gap between creative education and the creative industries and improving routes of access to the industry for young and emerging creatives.
 New Blood is a great example of that work in practice.
 Just last month, a winning brief from last year was commercially released by Kraft Heinz, for example.